alphagov/govuk-design-system/src/components/button/index.md

   <p>Do not decrease the height or target area of buttons.
 This is to make sure users can easily interact with buttons.
 This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target Size (minimum)</a>.</p>
 </div>

 There are 2 ways to use the button component.
-You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.
+You can use HTML or, if you are using [Nunjucks][lib_nunjucks] or the [GOV.UK Prototype Kit][govuk_prototype_kit], you can use the Nunjucks macro.

 ### Default buttons